ManticoreGamesInc/platform-documentation/src/tutorials/modeling_basics.md

 stack.

-Copy and paste the "**Chamfered Cylinder and Ring (thin)**".
+Copy and paste the **Chamfered Cylinder and Ring (thin)**.
 Resize your new pancake and set it slightly off-center.
 Perfectly stacked pancakes would look unnatural.
 Repeat until desired stack height is reached.

 #### Adding Details

 ![ModelingBasics](../img/ModelingBasics/image8.png "Modeling Screenshot"){: .center loading="lazy" }

-Our pancakes looked like they were undercooked, so I added "**Decal Stains Round 01**" to the top in a brown color to give it a nice crisp on top.
+Our pancakes looked like they were undercooked, the decal **Decal Stains Round 01** is added to the top in a brown color to give it a nice crisp on top.
 They're starting to look good.

 !!! info "Core Tip: To easily place a decal on a surface move your cursor to where you want to place a decal and press ++X++."